 The College will provide the written determination to the parties simultaneously.
-For all First Level Offenses, and matters where the Respondent is a Student, the determination regarding responsibility becomes final either on the date that the College provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.
-A copy of this written determination along with the investigative report and hearing transcript shall be provided to the relevant conduct officer for a final determination of any preliminary finding in line with the relevant conduct procedures of that body.
+The determination regarding responsibility becomes final either on the date that the College provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.